-O/C case responsibilities Prosecutor responsibilities - Gathering information and evidence required to make prosecution decisions. - Making decisions affecting the resolution of the case (once the charging document Initiating prosecution process by deciding which and how many charges to file (in consultation with a supervisor and, possibly, a prosecutor).
-Preparing prosecution file contents to the required standard. has been filed). - Assessing whether charges are appropriate and there is sufficient evidence and public interest to continue the prosecution. - Preparing: - initial disclosure for delivery to defence Advising investigators throughout the investigation counsel by prosecutors and - delivering ongoing full disclosure to Conducting case management discussion with defence counsel including charge negotiation. defence counsel. - Submitting prosecution file to the prosecutor in a timely manner allowing for case review and delivery of initial disclosure. - Amending, adding, withdrawing charges Controlling post-charge investigations subject to the prosecutor's directions regarding procedure and evidence.
-Providing initial disclosure to the defence counsel and ensuring ongoing full disclosure is completed by the O/C case. - Maintaining victim liaison and a close relationship with other witnesses.
-Receiving statements and requesting further enquiries be made (where required) Advising on court process and procedure and presenting the case in court.
-Providing sentencing submissions when requested by the court or as required.
+O/C case responsibilities

+- Gathering information and evidence required to make prosecution decisions. - Initiating prosecution process by deciding which and how many charges to file (in consultation with a supervisor and, possibly, a prosecutor). - Preparing prosecution file contents to the required standard. - Preparing: - initial disclosure for delivery to defence counsel by prosecutors and - o delivering ongoing full disclosure to defence counsel. - Submitting prosecution file to the prosecutor in a timely manner allowing for case review and delivery of initial disclosure. - Controlling post-charge investigations subject to the prosecutor's directions regarding procedure and evidence. - Maintaining victim liaison and a close relationship with other witnesses.